SnowdogApps/magento2-alpaca-theme/README.md

 * Overwrite the same file in Snowdog_Components files structure (`.hbs`, `.config.js`, `.scss`)
 * Creating new components and import styles for it

-More about working with Colibri Components directly in components' [README.md](Snowdog_Components/README.md)
+More about working with Alpaca Components directly in components' [README.md](Snowdog_Components/README.md)

 ### Customising theme files
 * Follow standard Magento way to work with [Theme inheritance](https://devdocs.magento.com/guides/v2.3/frontend-dev-guide/themes/theme-inherit.html)